In our humble opinion, there are few things in the world quite as lovely as a vase of fresh-cut peonies.

 The first step of knowing how to arrange peonies in a vase is, of course, snagging some flowers!

-Whether you order a fresh arrangement of peonies online or snip some from your own garden, we highly recommend that you obtain them while they are still in their bud stage.
+Whether you order peonies online or snip some from your own garden, we highly recommend that you obtain them while they are still in their bud stage.
 We hate to be the bearer of bad news, but if your peonies are already in bloom, they’ll only last a few days once put in a vase.

 Step 2: Find a Suitable—and Hopefully Cool—Vase